Zoku-777/dify_dsl_flowchart_export/README.md

    - input your **Dify access token**
    - choose your Dify app flow
    - choose the direction of the flowchart
-   - input your dify console api domain (default:localhost)
+   - input your dify console api domain (default:cloud.dify.ai)
 3. Access the endpoint

 ### How to get the access token